 The Parhelion Vintage Overdrive is based on the Boss OD-1 OverDrive, originally released in 1977 as one of their first compact pedals alongside the SP-1 Spectrum and PH-1 Phaser.

 The OD-1 is notable for being the first overdrive effect to utilize diodes in an op-amp’s negative feedback loop for clipping purposes.
 Like the Distortion+, it lacks a tone control, but most who play through it say it doesn’t need one.

 The OD-1 had two different versions.
 The original 1977 version used the Raytheon RC4303 quad op-amp (called the “quad version”).
 The second version from December 1980 used a single 4558 dual op-amp (the “dual version”) and changed the input & output buffers to transistor emitter followers as a cost-savings measure, as in most of their later pedals.
 The original quad version is said to sound better and is what the Parhelion project is based on.

-While the RC4303 is long out of production, they can still be found without too much trouble.
+While the RC3403 is long out of production, they can still be found without too much trouble.
+The NJM3403 is an exact substitute and still in production.
 They share a standard pinout with other quad op-amps such as the LM324 and LM348, so there are many other options that will perform similarly.